ºÚÁÏÌìÌÃ

 Why is the weather becoming more extreme?

-Climate change is making extreme weather like Cyclone Chido more frequent and more intense; scientists say emissions must be cut
+Climate change makes extreme weather like Hurricane Melissa more frequent and intense.

-Even a small increase of 0.5 C degrees can cause , according to the Intergovernmental Panel on Climate Change (IPCC).
+Even a small increase of 0.5 C degrees Celsius (0.9 degrees Fahrenheit) can cause in the weather, according to the Intergovernmental Panel on Climate Change (IPCC).

 The warmer atmosphere causes more moisture to be absorbed in the air, resulting in both hotter, drier conditions and heavier rainfall, Sonia Seneviratne, a lead author of an IPCC assessment report, told Context.